Public Executive Program

 About the program

-This program has been developed to address the key leader-manager competencies identified by the Treasury Board of Canada and provincial and municipal public service counterparts.
-The program provides a unique overview of the frameworks and processes to address policy development, program planning and leadership challenges facing today’s public-sector executives.
+This program has been developed to address the key leadership competencies identified by the Treasury Board of Canada and provincial and municipal public service counterparts.
+The program provides a unique overview of strategy, leadership, and management best practices to address policy development, program planning and the specific leadership challenges facing today’s public-sector executives and directors.

-No other program in Canada provides the same kind of exciting and intensive opportunity to interact with public-sector leaders from a wide variety of jurisdictions across Canada.
+No other program in Canada provides the same kind of immersive and experiential learning opportunity to interact with public-sector leaders from a wide variety of jurisdictions across Canada.

 Who should attend